SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 mvn clean install
 ```

-Then pushing it to the platform with:
+Then push it to the platform with:

 ```bash
 cf push mysample -p target/helloworld-0.0.1-SNAPSHOT.jar --random-route